hallewood/apns-sdk-php/README.md

 	if ($deviceToken == 'token-2') {

 		//
-		// The second device token receives a personal greeting with a localized string
+		// The second device token receives an additional subtitle
 		$notification->subtitle('You are the second to receive a notification');
 	}